AddJam/addjam/_posts/2015-02-12-case-study-glasgow-cycling.md

 ---
 author_id: 2
 title: Case Study - Glasgow Cycling
+description: A look at Glasgow Cycling a large scale mobile app delivered for the Glasgow Future City Project/Open Glasgow.
 ---
 Through 2014 Add Jam have delivered mobile applications for the Glasgow City Council [Future City Project](http://open.glasgow.gov.uk).
 Specifically in the Active Travel workstream.
 We developed two products - Glasgow Walking (which we will expand on in a future post) and Glagow Cycling.